Top Places to Visit in the Luberon Valley of Provence

 Lourmarin

 This picturesque village is known for its beautiful castle, charming streets, and excellent restaurants.
-Be sure to visit the Château de Lourmarin, a historic fortress that now houses a cultural center and hosts regular exhibitions and concerts.
+Be sure to visit the Château de Lourmarin, a historic fortress that now houses a cultural centre and hosts regular exhibitions and concerts.

 Gorges du Verdon